Restaurant in Mexico City, Mexico

 What should I order at Cariñito Tacos?

-Specific menu items are not documented in available records, and inventing dish names would be misleading.
-What is confirmed is that this is a Michelin Plate-recognized Mexican taco kitchen at $ pricing — order broadly, try multiples, and treat it as a high-rep taco session rather than a single-dish destination.
+Specific menu items are not documented in available records, inventing dish names would be misleading.
+What is confirmed is that this is a Michelin Plate-recognized Mexican taco kitchen at $ pricing — order broadly, try multiples, treat it as a high-rep taco session rather than a single-dish destination.

 How far ahead should I book Cariñito Tacos?